Eliav2/how-react-hooks-work/README.md

 };
 ```

-`render.current` and `call.current` will 'tick' at the same rate of the parent component because of hooks natures.
-This
+`render.current` and `call.current` will 'tick' at the same rate of the parent component because of hooks natures.\
-is simplified `useLog`, you will see different useLog hook in the `UseLog.js` file.
+This is simplified `useLog`, you will see different useLog hook in the `UseLog.js` file which includes some logic for
+time execution logic.

 and usage: